-The ArcGIS Enterprise portal brings together all the geographic information in your ArcGIS platform and shares it throughout your organization.
+The ArcGIS Enterprise portal brings together all of your geographic information and shares it throughout your organization.
 With it, you can:

 - Create, save, and share web maps and scenes.

 - Search for GIS content within your organization.